Garegin Apresov: Work in China

 From 1935 to 1936 he was Chief of the Second Eastern Department of the People's Commissariat of Foreign Affairs of the Soviet Union (NKID).

 There is a known story of Apresov’s involvement in the fate of Yu Xiusong, one of the first members of the Chinese Communist Party and Comintern figure.
-Yu Xiusong arrived in Xinjiang from the USSR in the summer of 1935 and headed the secretariat of the People's Anti-Imperialist Association.
-He had a romantic relationship with Sheng Shitong, the younger sister of Sheng Shicai.
+In the summer of 1935, Yu Xiusong arrived in Xinjiang from the USSR (under the pseudonym Wang Shouchen), after which Apresov reorganized the People's Anti-Imperialist Association, with Yu Xiusong heading its secretariat.
+Chinese statesman Burgan Shahidi, who was deputy governor of Xinjiang during this period, wrote in his memoirs that Apresov met with him and Yu Xiusong, issuing directives to cooperate in all matters from now on.

+Soon, Yu Xiusong became romantically involved with Sheng Shitong, Sheng Shicai's younger sister.
 However, their relationship encountered resistance from Sheng’s family, especially her brother, who doubted the advisability of this union.
 Apresov played a key role in overcoming these obstacles — he personally intervened to convince Sheng Shicai to agree to the wedding.
 In 1936, a lavish ceremony took place, attended by high-ranking officials, including representatives of the Soviet side.
 A documentary film was made about the event, which was then shown to Stalin.
 Through Apresov, Stalin gave the newlyweds a box of clothes as a gift.
 However, in 1937, Yu Xiusong was arrested on charges of belonging to Trotskyists and sent to the USSR, where he was later executed.
-Sheng Shitong, left alone, devoted her life to finding the truth about her husband’s fate and restoring his good name.
-After many years of efforts, in 1996, already at an advanced age, she achieved his rehabilitation - The General Prosecutor's Office of the Russian Federation officially restored the reputation of Yu Xiusong, recognizing his complete innocence.
+The arrest was initiated by the former head of the Main Directorate of Border and Internal Security (GUPVO) of the NKVD, M. P. Frinovsky, who by that time had become the first deputy of the NKVD People's Commissar N. I. Yezhov and took an active part in organizing political repressions (on November 28, 1937, Frinovsky sent a special message to Stalin regarding Yu Xiusiong; also that same month, Apresov, who had been arrested by that time, was twice included in Stalin's execution lists under the 1st category, but was not executed).

 According to some reports, while working in China during his stay in the USSR, Apresov met with Stalin at his dacha in Moscow, where Stalin offered him a diplomatic post in Paris, and Apresov, in turn, expressed a desire to remain in the USSR.
 The exact date of this event is unknown.
 Swedish traveler Sven Hedin, who met with Apresov in Urumqi, also noted his desire to return to the USSR.